 While aftertouch can provide an additional degree of expressiveness to the voice in your track, MIDI pads are not always as reliable with the feature as, say, digital keybeds.

-This refers to any set of features that allow the music producer to control the DAW or MIDI hardware that are not padded.
+This refers to any set of features that allow the music producer to control the DAW or MIDI hardware that is not padded.

 For instance, transport controls are used to determine the entire track itself and commonly include skip, find, start, stop, and record functions.